My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Rinse away digestive enzymes with plain water.
 Ivory soap may be needed again to remove any greasy feeling.
 Skin must be squeaky clean.

-Do not use spit—it contains salts and will burn.
+Do not use spit—it contains salts and will burn, interferes with adhesive bonding.

 Dry thoroughly.

 Drying at this stage is critical.
-I usually give one solid minute of drying after every step during bag application.
+I usually give one solid minute of drying after every step during bag application process waving the backing from a wafer like a fan.

 ---